 compiled into a separate executable (so each test should either have a main()

-function or use a framework that provides a main()
+function or use a framework that provides a main().
+In mbed

 each test application should define an